 Capital.
-Shareholders' equity totaled \$118.6 million at September 30, 2023 and \$133.0 million at December 31, 2022.
-In addition to net income of \$7.5 million, other sources of capital during the first nine months of 2023 included \$465,000 related to the allocation of ESOP shares during the year and \$1.1 million related to stock-based compensation.
-Uses of capital during the first nine months of 2023 included other comprehensive loss, net of tax, of \$10.0 million, \$4.5 million of dividends paid on common stock, \$5.3 million of stock repurchases, and \$3.8 million due to the one-time adjustment to retained earnings for the adoption of CECL.
-The decrease in the accumulated other comprehensive income/loss component of shareholders' equity was caused by changes to the unrealized gains and losses on available-for-sale securities.
+Shareholders' equity totaled \$118.6 million \$132.4 million at September 30, 2023 March 31, 2024 and \$133.0 million \$134.9 million at December 31, 2022 December 31, 2023.
+In addition to net income of \$7.5 million \$2.4 million, other sources of capital during the first nine months quarter of 2023 2024 included \$465,000 \$154,000 related to the allocation of ESOP shares during the year and \$1.1 million \$367,000 related to stock-based compensation.
+Uses of capital during the first nine three months of 2023 2024 included other comprehensive loss, net of tax, of \$10.0 million, \$4.5 million \$2.8 million in AOCL, \$1.4 million of dividends paid on common stock, \$5.3 million and \$1.1 million of stock repurchases, and \$3.8 million due to the one-time adjustment to retained earnings for the adoption of CECL repurchases.
+The decrease increase in the accumulated other comprehensive income/loss AOCL component of shareholders' equity was caused by changes to the unrealized gains and losses on available-for-sale available for sale securities.

-We paid a regular quarterly dividend of \$0.14 per common share during the first nine months of 2023, and regular quarterly dividends of \$0.10 per common share during 2022.
-We currently expect to continue the current practice of paying regular quarterly cash dividends on common stock subject to the Board of Directors' discretion to modify or terminate this practice at any time and for any reason without prior notice.
-Assuming continued payment during 2023 at the current dividend rate of \$0.14 per share, our average total dividend paid each quarter would be approximately \$1.6 million based on the number of our currently outstanding shares at September 30, 2023.
+We paid a regular quarterly dividend of \$0.14 per common share during the first nine months quarter of 2023, 2024, and regular quarterly dividends of \$0.10 \$0.14 per common share during 2022 2023.
+We currently expect to continue the current our practice of paying regular quarterly cash dividends on common stock subject to the Board of Directors' discretion to modify or terminate this practice at any time and for any reason without prior notice.
+Assuming continued payment during 2023 2024 at the current dividend rate of \$0.14 per share, our average total dividend paid each quarter would be approximately \$1.6 million based on the number of our currently outstanding shares at September 30, 2023 March 31, 2024.

 Stock Repurchase Plans.
 From time to time, our board of directors has authorized stock repurchase plans.
 In general, stock-repurchase plans allow us to proactively manage our capital position and return excess capital to shareholders.
 Shares purchased under such plans also provide us with shares of common stock necessary to satisfy obligations related to stock compensation awards.
 On June 6, 2023, the Company announced that the Board of Directors approved an amendment to the Company's existing stock repurchase program authorizing the purchase of up to 321,386 shares of the Company's issued and outstanding common stock in addition to the 827,554 shares remaining available for repurchase at that date under the existing program, and extending the stock repurchase program's expiration date to June 6, 2024, unless completed sooner.
-As of September 30, 2023, the Company had approximately 959,611 shares available for repurchase under its existing stock repurchase program.
+As of September 30, 2023 March 31, 2024, the Company had approximately 959,611 775,423 shares available for repurchase under its existing stock repurchase program.
 The repurchase program does not obligate the Company to purchase any particular number of shares.
-See Part II, Item 2 - "Unregistered Sales of Equity Securities, Use of Proceeds, and Issuer Purchases of Equity Securities."
+See Part II, Item 2 - "Unregistered Sales of Equity Securities and Use of Proceeds, and Issuer Purchases of Equity Securities.
+Proceeds."